Claude Cowork vs OpenAI Codex: Document Automation vs Coding Agent

 Both tools offer Computer Use — the ability to see your screen, move your cursor, click, and type.

-Claude Cowork integrates Computer Use as a research preview on macOS.
-You can ask Claude to open apps, fill forms, and interact with GUI software.
+Claude Cowork integrates Computer Use as a research preview for Pro and Max users on macOS and Windows.
+You can ask Claude to open apps, fill forms, and interact with supported GUI software.

 OpenAI Codex offers Computer Use on both macOS and Windows, with a notable advantage: background Computer Use.
 Multiple Codex agents can work on your Mac in parallel, each with its own cursor, without interfering with your active work.
 This is a significant technical achievement.